 MR-Guided Focused Ultrasound Surgery

 The feasibility of focused ultrasound for thermal therapy has been well established for more than 50 years.
 However, it has yet to reach wide application in the clinic.
-The main reason for this has been the lack of monitoring of the procedure.
-The earliest attempts at focused ultrasound therapy were simply targeted by x-rays or ultrasound imaging.
-While these imaging modalities allow for targeting of the ultrasound beam, they do not yet have the capability to monitor the thermal exposure or to image the resulting tissue response with acceptable accuracy.
+The main reason for this has been the lack of a way to monitor procedures.
+The earliest attempts at focused ultrasound therapy were simply targeted by using x-rays or ultrasound imaging.
+While these imaging modalities allow for targeting of the ultrasound beam, they cannot depict the target and correctly define margins, so are not applicable for complete tumor ablation.
+In addition, they do not yet have the capability to monitor the thermal exposure or to image the resulting tissue response with acceptable accuracy.

-Magnetic Resonance Imaging (MRI) has been recently applied to focused ultrasound thermal therapy.
+Magnetic Resonance Imaging (MRI) has been applied to focused ultrasound thermal therapy (Cline HE, Schenck JF, Hynynen K, Watkins RD, Souza SP, Jolesz FA.
+J Comput Assist Tomogr.
+1992 Nov-Dec;16(6):956-65).
 It offers the following capabilities:

 - Superior soft tissue contrast: MRI can distinguish the desired target tissue (cancer, etc.) with high resolution and contrast.